Historical Apoplexy · State Legislative Adaptations · West Virginia

 WEST VIRGINIA-SPECIFIC SOURCES:

-HISTORICAL APOPLEXY FRAMEWORK:
+HISTORICAL APOPLEXY FRAMEWORK (Cooper, 2025-2026):

 - Cooper, I. (2025).
-Historical Apoplexy: On the Stroke-Like Loss of Civilizational Memory.
-Paper I. Unpublished. - Cooper, I. (2026).
+Historical Apoplexy: On the Stroke-Like Loss of Civilizational Memory and the Deliberate Severance of Intellectual Lineage.
+Paper I. - Cooper, I. (2026).
 Historical Arc II.
-Paper II.
-Unpublished. - Cooper, I. (2025).
-The Mathematics of Abundance.
+Paper II. - Cooper, I. (2025).
+The Mathematics of Abundance, Two Proofs That Scarcity Is a Policy Choice.
 Paper III. - Cooper, I. (2025).
-Stolen Futures.
-Paper IV.
-Unpublished. - Cooper, I. (2026).
+Stolen Futures, The Intergenerational Theft of Technical Possibility.
+Paper IV. - Cooper, I. (2026).
 The Targeting Error.
-Paper V. Unpublished. - Cooper, I. (2026).
+Paper V. - Cooper, I. (2026).
 The Resuscitation Document.
-Paper VI.
+Paper VI. - Cooper, I. (2026).
+The Structural Overload, A Case for the Triple Presidency and Expanded Representation.
+Paper VII. - Cooper, I. (2026).
+Venus Prime, Biological Planetary Engineering and the Venus Biosphere Thesis.
+Paper VIII. - Cooper, I. (2026).
+The Maturity Void, Subclinical Affluence Pathology and the Developmental Arrest of the Middle Class.
+Paper X.

 ABOUT THE AUTHOR: